Protoplanet: Evidence in the Solar System

-Extrasolar protoplanets - observed protoplanets
+Extrasolar protoplanets

 The first directly imaged exoplanet candidates were confirmed in 2005.
 Several of them are very young, DH Tauri b, GQ Lupi b, 2M1207b and show signs of accretion.
 However, all these candidates either lack in confirmation of a planetary mass or in confirmation that they formed within the protoplanetary disk of the host object.

 In January 2012 astronomers made the first direct observation of a candidate protoplanet forming in a disk of gas and dust around a distant star, LkCa 15.
 Subsequent observations, however, refuted the existence of this candidate.

 In February 2013 astronomers made the first direct observation of a candidate protoplanet, that is still a candidate, forming in a disk of gas and dust around a distant star, HD 100546.
 Subsequent observations suggest that several protoplanets may be present in the gas disk.

 Another protoplanet, AB Aur b, may be in the earliest observed stage of formation for a gas giant.
 It is located in the gas disk of the star AB Aurigae.
 AB Aur b is among the largest exoplanets identified, and has a distant orbit, three times as far as Neptune is from the Earth's sun.
 Observations of AB Aur b may challenge conventional thinking about how planets are formed.
 It was viewed by the Subaru Telescope and the Hubble Space Telescope.

 Rings, gaps, spirals, dust concentrations and shadows in protoplanetary disks could be caused by protoplanets.
 These structures are not completely understood and are therefore not seen as a proof for the presence of a protoplanet.
 One new emerging way to study the effect of protoplanets on the disk are molecular line observations of protoplanetary disks in the form of gas velocity maps.
 HD 97048 b is the first protoplanet detected by disk kinematics in the form of a kink in the gas velocity map.